Abdel-rahmanMahmoud/HTML-CSS/README.md

-# Zero Web School assignments and coding challenges
+# ElZero Web School assignments and coding challenges

 ## 📝 Description
 This repository contains my complete collection of , assignments, and coding challenges completed through the **Zero Web School** program (web platform & YouTube curriculum).
 All solutions were built from scratch while following their structured learning path, with added personal improvements and custom features.